Common Candle Burning Mistakes You Might Be Making

 The wax type is definitely something you want to pay attention to.
 Paraffin wax can generate greater emissions, so you want to avoid it.
 Soy, beeswax, and coconut wax are usually the way to go.
 Just make sure it’s 100% soy wax and not a blend.
 I thought this article had a lot of interesting insight about choosing healthier candle materials.

 For a long time, lead was used in candle wicks until it was federally banned in the US in 2003.
 Now, you’ll mostly find cotton wicks on the market which are much safer!
 Just be aware if you’re buying any candles from overseas as they might not have the same lead regulation.

 Of course, these non-toxic candles usually come with a higher price tag.
 But if you want to minimize risk, sticking with fancier candles is your best bet!

 Now that we have a better sense of how to burn candles and which ones to shop for, let me share some of your amazing candle recommendations, along with any notes you shared about them.
 These are all non-toxic and high-quality scented candles.

 - Eco Candle Co., White Tea Ginger Soy – “My high school job was making candles there!”

 - Wixology – “In rocks glasses to drink out of after they’re burned.”

-Hope you guys found some new fresh scents to try in today’s post.
-Oh, and come fall, be sure to try this DIY cozy candle holder (it takes two minutes to make and hides any ugly labels on your candle!).
+I hope you guys found some new fresh scents to try in today’s post.
+Oh, and since it’s fall, be sure to try this DIY cozy candle holder.
+It takes two minutes to make and hides any ugly labels on your candle!